Revised – December 2016

 Access to our systems containing Non-Personal Information or Personal Information is only provided to those employees and agents whom we determine need it for the purpose of providing products or services to you.
 We maintain physical, electronic and procedural safeguards that comply with applicable federal and state standards to protect your information.
 We use industry-standard security measures to protect your information so that it is not made available to unauthorized parties, including using Secure Socket Layer (SSL) technology for encryption and transmittal of information (including your Personal Information) on or through our Websites.
 However, no data transmission over the Internet can be guaranteed to be 100% secure.
 As a result, we cannot and do not guarantee or warrant the security of any information you transmit on or through our Websites and you do so at your own risk.

-When browsing the Internet, you may see a banner ad for a Broadway Federal Bank product or service.
-These ads may appear on non-Broadway Federal Bank websites.
+When browsing the Internet, you may see a banner ad for a City First Bank product or service.
+These ads may appear on non-City First Bank websites.
 We may use third-party advertising servicing companies to serve our ad banners to sites on which we have paid to advertise.
-If you click on one of our ads, you will be directed to the Broadway Federal Bank Website offering that particular product or service.
+If you click on one of our ads, you will be directed to the City First Bank Website offering that particular product or service.
 Sometimes, these ads may contain web beacons or cookies to gather anonymous user data, such as how many people clicked through a particular ad.
 Our policy does not cover any use of information that a third-party advertising servicing company may collect from you.
 The companies that distribute our ads are prohibited by contract from using information other than for agreed-upon purposes, which is to help us market our products and services and to measure response rates.

 Links to Third-Party Websites